Alex141/CalcBinding/README.md

 ##Restrictions

-1. Nullable value types doesn't supported in reverse binding (e.g. mode OneWayToSurce)
+1. Nullable value types doesn't supported in reverse binding (e.g. mode OneWayToSource)

 2. CalcBinding don't support your custom conveters at all now.
 I did not invent the case for which it would be required in CalcBinding.